GiviMAD/rustpotter/README.md

     avg_score: 0.41601,
     /// Detection score. (calculated from the scores using the selected score mode).
     score: 0.6618781,
-    /// Detection score against each template.
+    /// Detection score against the mfccs of each record used on creation.
     scores: {
         "hey_home_g_5.wav": 0.63050425,
         "hey_home_g_3.wav": 0.6301979,